Updated: Aug 6

 Next up was the Richmond Blazer from Nina Lee London, which I made in linen ramie from Lulou Designs.
 Clearly, I was having a bit of experimentation with rusty/orange shades.
 This colour took me out of my comfort zone, but I figured that it would work for Spring/Summer.
 This is England after all, and we're just as likely to be freezing as we are to swelter.
 It took me years of sewing before I felt I could tackle outerwear, and it is right to say this isn't a pattern for a beginner.
 However, the instructions are very clear and detailed, and I love immersing myself in a more complex project.
 I have to be honest I haven't really worn this blazer very much, I don't know why but it just hasn't been something I've reached for.

-Around the same time, I did some pattern testing for The Sewing Revival, I have no affiliation with them, but I do enjoy a lot of their patterns.
-The Sidewinder Pants are a slim leg pull-on pant with an interesting seam detail that twists around your leg (sadly you can't see it in the photograph) they come in a couple of lengths and options for turned up or elasticated hem.
+Around the same time, I did some pattern testing for The Sewing Revival, I enjoy a lot of their patterns (since writing this post I am now an affiliate for the Sewing Revival, so this is an affiliate link*) The Sidewinder Pants are a slim leg pull-on pant with an interesting seam detail that twists around your leg (sadly you can't see it in the photograph) they come in a couple of lengths and options for turned up or elasticated hem.
 I had enough of the linen ramie left to make a pair, and I think they're a great wardrobe staple that I've worn a lot over the last couple of months.
 The sewing pattern is designed for an advanced beginner, which I would agree with, the waistband is flat at the front and gathered at the back so no worrying about any fastenings.
 The only thing you have to consider with this pattern is the fabric choice, anything too crisp is going to bunch up at the gathered waist and around your bottom, and nobody needs that.
 It wasn't my intention to wear the trousers and jacket together, but the consensus on Instagram was that it was a great combination, I'm just waiting for an opportunity (and confidence) to wear them together.

 had the perfect viscose fabric from my local Abakhan Fabrics in my stash to make a Kalle Shirt from Closet Case Patterns to wear with the trousers.
 It's so satisfying to use up some fabric that's been sitting around for ages.
 The Kalle comes in several lengths from cropped to shirt dress and ordinarily has a deep curved hem.
 I chose to make mine a dress length so I could either wear it on its own in warm weather or as a shirt and I'm not fond of curved hems on shirt dresses so just straightened it out.
 I've made this pattern a few times, and it's a bit of a sewing community classic because it's so versatile and for me, it's a shirt, and I love making shirts.
 I do love it as a shirt, but the fabric is too flimsy for me ever to wear it as a dress, so lesson learnt for the future.